biker2000on/cycletourmap/README.md

 ## Todos

+* Trying to get Vuetify Data Table to work
 * Add link to blog posts from rides
 * Import photos attached to Strava to Map popups
 * DONE after import of rides, zoom to fit